How Often To Wax A New Car

 Hot Wax: Hot wax is made from hot melted car polish mixed with beeswax or Carnauba oil.
 It has a high shine and is hard to remove.
 It is best used on surfaces that do not require frequent cleaning, such as the hood of your car or the bumper/grille area.

-See also A Good Car Wax
+See also What Is A Ceramic Car Wax

 Removal of Wax with Heat